suchialex/CINS3002-CW06/instructions.md

   </summary>

   - Comment out any code inside main body
-  - call validate_product_name and store in a variable (may have to import the module)
+  - call validate_product_name and store in a variable (may have to import the appropriate module)
   - print this variable and test code
 </details>